andijakl/nrgkick-homeassistant/CONTRIBUTING.md

 ### Prerequisites

-- Python 3.11 or newer
+- Python 3.13 or newer (recommended)
 - Home Assistant development environment
 - Access to a NRGkick Gen2 device for testing

+**Note:** Python 3.13+ is required for the latest test dependencies.
+Python 3.11+ will work for the integration itself.

 ### Setting Up Development Environment